casterbn/QtCompile/library/home-Index Page.md

 ## Update History

+### 2020.3.26
+Upload 5.15.0-beta2 series.
+(Static `full` version don't compile) Mirror this site on Coding.net for faster browsing in China.

 ### 2020.3.6
 Upload 5.12.7 Android series with NDK r21.
 Upload 5.15.0-beta1 series.
 (VS2017 and VS2019 shared builds are not provided due to QtWebEngine compile failure)